artcom/artcom.github.io/_drafts/changi_petal_clouds.md

 ## Building the Synchronization Server and a Demonstrator

 The server was build quite quickly using node.js.
-See diagram below:

-**!!
-Show diagram**

 The provide WeesWares with a working example I also wrote a simple iOS app to demonstrate the synchronization concept:

-**!! show video of multiple demonstrators running in parallel**
+> !! show video of multiple demonstrators running in parallel

 {% include vimeo.html id="217337340" %}

-**!!
-Maybe an english native speaker should proof read this post?**
+> !!
+Maybe an english native speaker should proof read this post?